Aquat1c/efz-training-mode/README.md

 Tip (Windows/VS): building the “ALL_BUILD” or project target produces `efz_training_mode.dll` in `build/bin/<Config>/`.
 ```

+## Compatibility

+Supported EFZ builds:
+- Vanilla EFZ (no Revival)
+- Eternal Fighter Zero -Revival- 1.02e
+- Eternal Fighter Zero -Revival- 1.02h!!!
+- Eternal Fighter Zero -Revival- 1.02i!!!

+If you run a different EfzRevival build, the mod will load but some features may be disabled for safety.

 ## Contributing
 Contributions are welcome!
 Major areas that need improvement: